1 Introduction

 A variety of fillers in the UV lacquer can effectively improve the hardness and wear resistance of engineered flooring, so lacquered flooring is suitable for most places – especially where more wear and tear may occur.

 Hardwax oiled flooring can breathe more freely than lacquered flooring.
 Practically, this means that moisture can move freely in and out the wood and re-equilibrate with changes in indoor humidity, which significantly contributes to engineered flooring dimensional stability.
-Additionally, beneficial aromatic substances inside the wood can still be slowly released through hardwax oil finish, making it ideal for types of wood with aromatic scents, such as teak, cypress and pine.
+Additionally, hardwax oil allows beneficial aromatic substances in the wood to release slowly, which makes it ideal for naturally scented species such as teak, cypress, and pine.

 Conversely, the dense polymer film on the surface of lacquered flooring inhibits surface water from penetrating the flooring.
 Thus daily mopping won’t cause deformation or delamination.
 The close finish also greatly postpones the formaldehyde inside the board from being released, which is one of the most common approaches to reduce formaldehyde emission.
 However, the accumulated water under the flooring can also cause quality problems.